Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 - See your doctor for a yearly check-up.

-- Stay up-to-date with recommended screenings for your age and gender.
+- Stay up to date on recommended screenings for your age and gender.

 - Perform regular self-exams to catch any abnormalities early.